A new breed of finance frontrunners face the future: SMBs embrace the metaverse and cryptocurrency, Sage finds

 - Three-quarters of financial decision makers put purpose over profits

-ATLANTA , April 13, 2022 (GLOBE NEWSWIRE) -- A new study of 1,900 finance leaders by Sage (FTSE: SGE), the leader in accounting, financial, HR, and payroll technology for small and medium-sized businesses (SMBs), has found that over four-fifths (83%) of finance leaders believe the industry needs a new breed of CFO.
+TORONTO, April 13, 2022 (GLOBE NEWSWIRE) -- A new study by Sage, the leader in accounting, financial, HR and payroll technology for small and medium-sized businesses (SMBs), has found that over four-fifths (83%) of finance leaders believe the industry needs a new breed of CFO.

-“Finance leaders in the U.S. are redefining what it means to be a CFO,” said Judy Romano, VP and CFO, Sage North America.
-“Through their purpose-driven approach to the role, their adoption of breakthrough technologies, and work across a range of business units, finance leaders are taking their place as forward-facing guides for organizations.”
+“Within our organization, my role extends beyond the finance function,” said Sudesh Galhenage, Chief Financial Officer, Hope’s Home.
+“My efforts help drive our operational excellence and IT strategy, particularly as we embrace remote and hybrid work.
+I guide the organization in making important decisions that will help us succeed into the future – from investing in the right technology for our needs to attracting and retaining the best talent.”

 See below for highlighted findings from the report.
-Click here to download a copy of the full U.S. report.
+Click here to download a copy of the full Canadian report.

 Cryptocurrency and the metaverse embraced by SMBs